YooVVV/weeklySchedule/README.md

 8. As a user, I want to access event list of a schedule after saving, so that I can edit it and make changes.

+9. As a user, I want to remove an event from event list, so that I can remove an unuseful event.